suvigyagarg/Tax-Calculator/README.md

 The app will then calculate the tax to be paid and the overall income.

-Please note that the app assumes the user will enter 0 values in the input fields instead of leaving them blank.
+###Please note that the app assumes the user will enter 0 values in the input fields instead of leaving them blank.

 ## Challenges

 One of the challenges I faced while building this app was using jQuery for input validation.
 Instead of using the `required` attribute for checking whether a field is empty and I had to validate whether the input is a number or not.

-## Hosted Links

-You can find the hosted links for this project at [dogfm@github.com](https://github.com/dogfm).

-Feel free to explore the code !